John-Titor/os9-m68k-ports/README.md

    that it's trying to run `ucc` instead of `xcc`, or `xcc` when it should be running `l68`.

- - Sources can only be searched for implicitly in one directory (`SDIR`).
+ - Sources can only be searched for implicitly in one directory `$(SDIR)`.
+   Likewise object files can only be searched for in `$(RDIR)`.

  - Targets like 'clean:' are treated as binaries rather than phony utility targets.
 It's common to use `-b` or `-bo` and explicit rules rather than the implicit rules.